Reduction for one-loop tensor Feynman integrals in the relativistic quantum field theories at finite temperature and/or finite density: Summary and Discussions

-Compared with the \emph{first} GPVRS which treats the spacetime components of generic tensor integrals on the same footing, the \emph{second} GPVRS restricts the reduction only to spatial component of the generic tensor integrals.
-From Eqs.(\ref{Brho1}) and (\ref{Brhosigma1}) in the \emph{first} GPVRS and Eqs.(\ref{Bi2})-(\ref{Bij2}) in the \emph{second} GPVRS, one obtains the correspondence between two GPVRS in terms of the relations between two sets of form factors.
-These relations are satisfied by explicit expressions of the form factor in terms of $A_{0}(1)$, $B_{0}(p_1;1;2)$, $B^{0}(p_1;1;2)$, and $B^{00}(p_1;1;2)$ in the \emph{first} GPVRS and the \emph{second} GPVRS.
-This observation confirms the equivalence between these two GPVRS (see the Supplemental Material \cite{SM}).
-In addition, the \emph{second} GPVRS is more convenient to apply than the \emph{first} GPVRS, and is more systematic than the naive generalization of PVRS in Ref. \cite{HRC2018} proposed by the author of the present paper.
+Compared with the \emph{generalized} Passarino-Veltman reduction in Sec. \ref{ROLTFI}, which treats the spacetime components of generic one-loop tensor Feynman integrals on the same footing, the equivalent representation here restricts the reduction only to the spatial component of the generic one-loop tensor Feynman integrals, which is similar to the naive generalization of \emph{conventional} Passarino-Veltman reduction at finite temperature and/or finite density \cite{HRC2018} proposed by the author of the present paper.

-\emph{Application and verification.---}As illustrations, we employ the GPVRS to perform several typical OLFDs in $\phi^4$-theory, Yukawa theory, Quantum Electrodynamics (QED), Nambu-Jona-Lasino model, and Quantum Chromodynamics (see the Supplemental Material \cite{SM}).
-To be concrete, we show the reduction procedure of one-loop photon self-energy at finite temperature and/or finite density in $D$-dimensional QED of relativistic/pseudo-relativistic fermion.
-The Lagrangian reads

-where $e$, $m_f$, and $\lambda_f$ denote the charge, mass, and velocity parameter of fermionic particle/quasi-particle with flavor $f$.
-At finite temperature and/or finite density, it can describe various systems, including hot and dense quark matter, neutrino gas, the early Universe at large lepton chemical potential \cite{QGP1,QGP2} when $\lambda_f=1$, and graphene \cite{Graphene}, silicene \cite{Silicene}, topological insulators \cite{TIHasanKane,TIQiZhang}, topological semimetals \cite{TSM} when $0<\lambda_f<1$.

-The one-loop photon self-energy $i\Pi^{\mu\nu}(q)$ [Fig.(\ref{FeynDiagQED})] can be decomposed into linear combinations of a generic scalar integral $B_{0}(q;1;1)$ and two generic tensor integrals $B^{\rho};B^{\rho\sigma}(q;1;1)$ as (see the Supplemental Material \cite{SM}): \begin{widetext} \onecolumngrid

-\end{widetext} where the argument $(q;1;1)$ in $B^{\rho}(q;1;1)$ and $B^{\rho\sigma}(q;1;1)$ was omitted without causing any confusion, in which $(1)\equiv(m_1,\mu_1,\lambda_1)$.
-After performing $A_{0}(1)$, $B_{0}(q;1;1)$, $B^{0}(q;1;1)$, and $B^{00}(q;1;1)$ in the Matsubara formalism, one expresses the generic tensor integrals $B^{\rho}(q;1;1)$ and $B^{\rho\sigma}(q;1;1)$ via either Eqs.(\ref{Brho1}) and (\ref{Brhosigma1}) in the \emph{first} GPVRS, or Eqs.(\ref{Bi2})-(\ref{Bij2}) in the \emph{second} GPVRS.
-Consequently, the one-loop photon self-energy $i\Pi^{\mu\nu} (q)$ can be directly assembled.
-In addition, the one-loop electron self-energy and vertex correction at finite temperature and/or finite density can be similarly obtained via the GPVRS (see the Supplemental Material \cite{SM}).